RagnarB83/Jotunn.jl/README.md

 a simple quantum chemistry program in Julia
 ==================================================

-jHF module: a RHF/UHF program
+jSCF module: a RHF/UHF program

 SYSTEM
 ========================= =================